-502.4.2 ENROLLMENT REQUIREMENTS: STAFF QUALIFICATIONS
+502.3.2 Enrollment Requirements: Staff Qualifications

 Services may be rendered to Medicaid members by physician's assistants under the supervision of a psychiatrist.
-Services may also be rendered to Medicaid members by an Advanced Practice Registered Nurse as defined below.
-An Advanced Practice Registered Nurse without a psychiatric certification must function under the direct supervision of a WV Board of Medicine approved supervising physician.
-An Advanced Practice Registered Nurse with a psychiatric certification may practice without direct supervision by a psychiatrist.
+Services may also be rendered to Medicaid members by an Advanced Practice Registered Nurse (APRN) as defined below.
+An APRN without a psychiatric certification must function under the direct supervision of a WV Board of Medicine approved supervising physician.
+An APRN with a psychiatric certification may practice without direct supervision by a physician.

-A Physician's Assistant (PA) and/or Advanced Practice Registered Nurse must have a signed collaborative agreement for prescriptive authority with a psychiatrist.
-The collaborative agreement must document the professional relationship between the Advanced RN practitioner and the physician.
+An APRN must have a signed collaborative agreement for prescriptive authority with a psychiatrist/physician.
+The collaborative agreement must document the professional relationship between the APRN and the psychiatrist/physician.
 Regulations set forth in WV Code, Chapter 30 - Professions and Occupations, Title 11 Legislative Rule - West Virginia Board of Medicine, and Title 19 Legislative Rules - Board of Examiners for Registered Professional Nurses must be followed.
-Physician's Assistants and/or Advanced Practice Registered Nurses will be referred to as physician extenders throughout the manual.
+Physician Assistants and/or APRNs will be referred to as physician extenders throughout the manual.